bullhorn/dataloader/README.md

  6. Open a command prompt in the `dataloader` folder

- 7. Generate a template for the entity you wish to load, which will contain all valid column names using the `template` keyword, for example: `> dataloader template Candidate`
+ 7. Get familiar with the available fields (column header names) from the example files in the `dataloader/examples` folder or use the `template` command to generate an example file containing all possible fields for the entity, for example: `> dataloader template Candidate`

- 8. Ensure that the column names in your source CSV exist in the template CSV
+ 8. Ensure that the column names in your source CSV exist in the example and/or template CSV files

  9. Run dataloader on the command line, for example: `> dataloader load data/Candidate.csv`